lunarlattice0/grapejuice-flatpak/README.md

 3. export.sh (generates GJTestRepo)

 ## Disclaimer
 The wine builds stored in wine_builds are repackaged from community-sourced builds, as retrieved from (https://brinkervii.gitlab.io/grapejuice/docs/Guides/Installing-Wine.html).
-I am not liable for any damages caused by the usage of the builds.
+I, Thelolguy1, am not liable for any damages caused by the usage of the builds.

 ## Honorable Mentions
 Thank you to Infinitybeond1, LithRakoon, Soikr, z-ffqq, and others for testing and development.